hpc2n/linux-command-line-101/docs/scripting.md

 !!!
 Note "To change permissions, here are some examples"

-    - owner
+    - owner (user)
-        - **chmod +rwx FILE/DIR** to add all permissions of a file with name FILE or a directory with name DIR
+        - **chmod u+rwx FILE/DIR** to add all permissions of a file with name FILE or a directory with name DIR
-        - **chmod -rwx FILE/DIR** to remove all permissions from a file with name FILE or a directory with name DIR
+        - **chmod u-rwx FILE/DIR** to remove all permissions from a file with name FILE or a directory with name DIR
-        - **chmod +x FILE** to add executable permissions
+        - **chmod u+x FILE** to add executable permissions
-        - **chmod -wx FILE** to remove write and executable permissions
+        - **chmod u-wx FILE** to remove write and executable permissions
     - group
         - **chmod g+rwx FILE** to add all permissions to FILE
         - **chmod g-rwx FILE** to remove all permissions to FILE